From Abu Dhabi to Dubai: 5 Best Ways to Get There

 Transport for larger group tours is usually in a large air-conditioned coach.

 The Dubai Sightseeing Day Trip from Abu Dhabi offers a full-day itinerary (approximately nine hours door-to-door) with transport by coach and the services of a professional guide.
-As well as stops at the main Dubai sights, a short trip aboard an abra (traditional wooden water-taxi boat) on Dubai Creek is included in the schedule.
+As well as stops at main Dubai sights of the Dubai Mall, Dubai Gold Souq, Dubai Spice Souq, and the Palm Jumeirah and photo stops outside the Burj Al Arab and Burj Khalifa, a short trip aboard an abra (traditional wooden water-taxi boat) on Dubai Creek is included in the schedule.
 Pickup and drop-off at your Abu Dhabi hotel can be arranged.

 3. From Abu Dhabi to Dubai by Bus